-The bone, being the first thing found, must presumably have some Whether the phase "marrow in this bone" is significant is not significance.
-It may be noted that the word marrow, in addition to its so certain. ordinary meaning, had certainly another, and possibly a symbolic meaning, for Scottish masons.
+The bone, being the first thing found, must presumably have some significance.
+Whether the phase "marrow in this bone" is significant is not so certain.
+It may be noted that the word marrow, in addition to its ordinary meaning, had certainly another, and possibly a symbolic meaning, for Scottish masons.
 It was used in Northern Middle English, and in Scotland down to the nineteenth century, to denote "partner", "fellow", "mate", and it is not uncommon in that sense in sixteenth and seventeenth century Scottish building accounts.
 "Here is yet marrow in this bone" may thus have been a reminder that fellowship was of the essence of masonry.
 It is also possible that "marrow in this bone" may have been intended to serve as a mnemonic.

-DISSECTED AND THE HIRAM STORY.
-PRICHARD'S MASONRY
+PRICHARD'S MASONRY DISSECTED AND THE HIRAM STORY.

-Another possible explanation of the five points of fellowship is provided by a story relating to Hiram, of which the oldest-known form is that in Prichard's Masonry Dissected, first published in 1730.
-According to this version of the story, three masons murdered Hiram, King Solomon's master of the works at the building of the Temple, in an attempt to extort from him the secrets of a master mason.
+Another possible explanation of the five points of fellowship is provided by a story relating to Hiram, of which the oldest-known form is that in Prichard's Masonry Dissected, first published in 1730.3 According to this version of the story, three masons murdered Hiram, King Solomon's master of the works at the building of the Temple, in an attempt to extort from him the secrets of a master mason.
 On his being missed, fifteen fellowcrafts were ordered to search for him, and they agreed that if they did not find the word in or about him, the first word should be the master's word.
 Ultimately his body was found under a covering of green moss, and King Solomon ordered that it should be taken up and decently buried.
 When they took him by the

 It stinketh: possibly descendant of mediaeval and sixteenth century satires on relics.
 Cf. The Four PP, ptd. ?
 1545, of John Heywood (1497-1580), in which the Pardoner offers the Apothecary the "blessed jaw-bone" of All Hallows, and bids him kiss it devoutedly.
-The Apothecary does so and recoils with disgnst- . . . me-thinketh forefinger the skin came off, whereupon they took a firmer grip of his hand and raised him by the five points of fellowship, viz., hand to hand, fcot to foot, cheek to cheek, knee to knee and hand to back.
+The Apothecary does so and recoils with disgust-